Growth vs value investing

 The core difference

-Growth investing pays a premium for companies expected to expand quickly — the bet is that rapid future growth will justify today's high price.
+Growth investing pays a premium for companies expected to expand quickly.
+The bet is that rapid future growth will justify today's high price.
 Value investing buys companies trading below a conservative estimate of their worth, insisting on a discount whatever the growth rate.

 Put simply: growth asks how fast will this business grow?
 Value asks how does the price compare to what the business is worth?
 One leads with the future; the other leads with the gap between price and value.